nspcc-dev/neofs-http-gw/README.md

    HTTP_GW_UPLOAD_HEADER_USE_DEFAULT_TIMESTAMP option and if request doesn't provide `X-Attribute-Timestamp` header of its own

+---
+**NOTE**

+There are some reserved headers type of `X-Attribute-NEOFS-*` (headers are arranged in descending order of priority):
+1. `X-Attribute-Neofs-Expiration-Epoch: 100`
+2. `X-Attribute-Neofs-Expiration-Duration: 24h30m`
+3. `X-Attribute-Neofs-Expiration-Timestamp: 1637574797`
+4. `X-Attribute-Neofs-Expiration-RFC3339: 2021-11-22T09:55:49Z`

+which transforms to `X-Attribute-Neofs-Expiration-Epoch`.
+So you can provide expiration any convenient way.

+---

 For successful uploads you get JSON data in reply body with container and object ID, like this:
 ```